brave-experiments/zkSENSE/ZKPs/zkSENSE_prover/README.md

  - sensor outputs match Pedersen hash
  - all features are correctly calculated
- - SVM components are correct calculated
+ - the SVM component is correct calculated

-Having these SVM components, correct SVM result can be reconstructed from the app.
+Having the SVM component, correct SVM result can be reconstructed from the app.

-*This proof does not use Min/Max as features.*
+*This proof does not use Amplitude/Min/Max as features.*

 To generate the proof:
 ```sh